mbeena/aboutme/README.md

 ## Welcome!
 Hi!
 My name is Beena Margabandu.
-I am a freshman majoring biology at the University of Texas at Arlington.
+I am a freshman majoring in biology at the University of Texas at Arlington.